CSEANZ/WindowsContainers/README.md

 In order to utilise your new containers in Kubernetes you'll need a container registry.
 [Docker Hub](https://hub.docker.com/) is one example of a registry.
 Azure provides a private container resistry you can use - which thanks to your service principle will be accessible to your Kubernets cluster.
 Check out the [Quickstarts](https://docs.microsoft.com/en-gb/azure/container-registry/) to set one up.

-Once you done that, grab the admin user and password from the "Access keys" tab.
+Once you've done that, grab the admin user and password from the "Access keys" tab.
 You may need to enable the Admin user mode to grab them.

 Also copy the name of the registry - e.g "someregistry.azurecr.io".